If You Can't Stand the Heat...

-at Wisseloord Studios, Hilversum, Holland, and produced by Pip Williams, it was released in October 1978 and reached #3 in the UK album chart.
-The sleeve notes that Aphex Aural Exciter was used in the recording process, thus contributing to a more atmospheric sound than its predecessor, "Rockin' All Over The World".
-Unusually for a Status Quo record, a brass section, The David Katz Horns, was used, as well as a backing vocal trio: Jacquie Sullivan, Stevie Lange, and Joy Yates.
+at Wisseloord Studios, Hilversum, Holland, and produced by Pip Williams, it was released in October 1978 and reached number three on the UK Albums Chart.
+The sleeve notes that Aphex Aural Exciter was used in the recording process.
+Unusually for a Status Quo record, a brass section, the David Katz Horns, was used, as well as a backing vocal trio: Jacquie Sullivan, Stevie Lange, and Joy Yates.

-"Again and Again" was the first single to be released from the album and managed to reach #13.
+"Again and Again" was the first single released from the album, reaching number 13 on the UK singles chart.

-The second single to be released from the album was an edited version of "Accident Prone" which stalled at #36.
+The second single released from the album was an edited version of "Accident Prone", which peaked at number 36 in the UK.